Medical Coding & Insurance Billing

-The total tuition includes all books and supplies, STRF fee, as well as administrative fees for registration and graduation.
 California Healing Arts College participates in several types of funding programs, and we offer several options for tuition payment.
-A staff of well-qualified financial aid officers is available to advise and assist you in applying for aid.
+A staff of well-qualified financial aid advisers is available to advise and assist you in applying for aid.
 All prospective students are encouraged to apply for financial assistance if unable to meet educational costs on their own.

 Our Career Services staff is eager to provide placement assistance to all graduates, including résumé preparation, job-seeking skills, and interviewing techniques.
 To enhance your career planning, a review of these items will be supplemented with job leads after successful completion of the program.
 While we cannot guarantee employment, Career Services will assist in securing a job that’s right for you.

-- Be at least 18 years old (if younger than 18, must provide valid high school diploma or equivalent).
+- Be at least 18 years old.
+If younger than 18, the applicant must provide a valid high school diploma or equivalent.

 - Interview with an admissions representative and tour the campus.

 - Complete all requisite forms in the admissions packet.